nuxt-community/sentry-module/README.md

 ## Options

 Options can be passed using either environment variables or `sentry` section in `nuxt.config.js`.
-Normally setting required DSN information would be enough.
+Normally, setting required DSN information would be enough.

 ### dsn
 - Type: `String`